wise-coders/salesforce-jdbc-driver/README.md

 }
 ```

 By default are visible only custom tables.
-Add tables=all to the JDBC URL to list all tables.
+Add "?tables=all" to the JDBC URL to list all tables.

 We implement also two custom SQL commands: 'reload schema' will read the schema metadata again, 'clean caches' and 'cache all' are related to cached data.
 Cache all will take longer but then the queries will run faster.